Quick answer

 What makes houses sell slower in Florida right now

 - Old or damaged roof.
-Many insurers won't write policies on roofs older than 15 years.
-If a financed buyer can't get insurance, they can't close.
+Some insurers and lenders scrutinize roof age and condition closely.
+If a financed buyer cannot get acceptable insurance, closing can stall or fail.
 More on insurance issues →

 - High carrying costs.
 Properties with expensive insurance, high HOA fees, or elevated property taxes sell slower because the total monthly cost prices out buyers.

 - Deferred maintenance.
-Cosmetic issues aren't the problem—structural, electrical, plumbing, or HVAC issues that show up on inspection kill deals.
+Cosmetic issues aren't the problem, structural, electrical, plumbing, or HVAC issues that show up on inspection can reopen negotiations, delay closing, or derail financing.

 - Location softness.
 Gulf Coast markets like Cape Coral, North Port, and parts of Tampa are seeing longer days on market as prices adjust.